Develop Hand Muscle Strength Using These Fine Motor Skills

-The small finger muscles are the ones most central to the writing process, but the larger muscles of the hand, shoulder, arm, and wrist also need to be strong and efficient in order to provide the necessary stability that allows the smaller muscles to do their job.
+The small finger muscles are the ones most central to the writing process.
+However, the larger muscles of the hand, shoulder, arm, and wrist also need to be strong and efficient.
+They provide the necessary stability that allows the smaller muscles to do their job.

-- Use smaller pencils and crayons to help a child achieve a better grasp by encouraging pinching rather than grasping.
+Use smaller pencils and crayons to help a child achieve a better grasp by encouraging pinching rather than grasping.

-- To increase the stability of a child’s hand so that their thumb and fingers can produce precise motor movements, have them hold a small pom-pom or bead in the palm of their hand with their pinky and ring fingers while coloring or writing.
+To increase the stability of a child’s hand so that their thumb and fingers can produce precise motor movements, have them hold a small pom-pom or bead in the palm of their hand with their pinky and ring fingers while coloring or writing.

 It is important to know that a child can have poor handwriting even with good fine motor skills.
-Other issues such as impaired motor planning skills, visual motor skills, perceptual/spatial skills, attention, memory, and attitude can all affect handwriting.
-If you feel that your child could benefit from a handwriting assessment, ‘We’d be happy to help.
+Other issues that can affect handwriting include impaired motor planning skills, visual motor skills, perceptual/spatial skills.
+Attention, memory, and attitude can also play a major role.